abmantz/clusterdb/README.md

 * source names

 Optionally, one can include a radius (in angular units), in which case the corresponding region written will be a circle.
 Otherwise, the region will be a point.

+The `notes/` directory contains scripts that note the provenance of the published catalog files, and the operations used to convert them to csv format.